I Belong to You (Whitney Houston song)

-"I Belong to You" is a 1991 song recorded by American singer Whitney Houston for her third studio album, I'm Your Baby Tonight (1990).
-It was written by Derek Bramble and Franne Golde, produced by Narada Michael Walden, and was released on October 18, 1991, as the album's fifth single.
-"I Belong to You" was a Top 10 hit on the US Billboard R&B chart, and also charted in the UK and the Netherlands.
+"I Belong to You" is a song recorded by American singer Whitney Houston for her third studio album, I'm Your Baby Tonight (1990).
+It was written by Derek Bramble and Franne Golde, produced by Narada Michael Walden, and was released on October 18, 1991, as the album's fifth single by Arista Records.
+"I Belong to You" was a Top-10 hit on the US Billboard R&B chart, and also charted in the UK and the Netherlands.
 The song garnered Houston a nomination for Best Female R&B Vocal Performance at the 35th Grammy Awards (1993).

 Critical reception

-Larry Flick from Billboard wrote that Houston "delivers a mature and restrained vocal within a lush, urban-angled swing/R&B arrangement."
+Larry Flick from Billboard magazine wrote that Houston "delivers a mature and restrained vocal within a lush, urban-angled swing/R&B arrangement."
 He noted its "contagious chorus".
-A reviewer from Music & Media said that "the hip hop-shaped beat is more raw than the melody line, reminiscent of Beats International's 'Dub Be Good to Me'.
+A reviewer from Music & Media said "the hip hop-shaped beat is more raw than the melody line, reminiscent of Beats International's 'Dub Be Good to Me'.
 Vintage Houston."
 Alan Jones from Music Week viewed it as "a pleasant but unexceptional soul shuffle".
 James Hunter of Rolling Stone commented that the song "acts out its claim in a penthouse bedroom", and described its production by Narada Michael Walden as "high-end grooves accented by pinballing counterrhythms."

+Live performances

+Houston performed the song on her 1991 I'm Your Baby Tonight World Tour.
+During the European leg, Houston performed the song in Birmingham, UK on August 31, 1991 and London, UK on September 11 and 15.

 Music video

-The music video for "I Belong to You" features some shots from "My Name Is Not Susan", that are extended and/or unreleased in the video to that song.
+The music video for "I Belong to You" featured outtakes from the previous music video to "My Name Is Not Susan".
 Former heavyweight champion Mike Tyson was featured in the video and was also featured in "My Name is Not Susan" as well.
 The video also includes footage from Houston's I'm Your Baby Tonight World Tour (1991).

+Accolades

+At the 1993 Grammy Awards, the midtempo song gave Houston a nomination for Best Female R&B Vocal Performance, losing out to Chaka Khan's The Woman I Am.
+In their list of forty best Whitney Houston songs, BET ranked it 39th, comparing it to R&B group Loose Ends' mid-1980s work.